 - Tenon UI follows the same goal and is created by Almero Steyn and Job van Achterberg

-- Hugo Giraudel is currently working on the N26 online banking web app (read my interview with Hugo here) and writing about it: on their blog, on twitter and at conferences.
+- Kitty Giraudel used to be working on the N26 online banking web app (read my interview with Kitty here) and writing about it: on their blog, on twitter and at conferences.

 - The Australian Government opensourced their design system (MIT Licence) and supplies HTML samples, extensive accessibility meta data (Color impairment simulation, Keyboard tabbing simulation, typical mobile and desktop screen reader output...) - and last but not least ready-made accessible React components (direct link to their GitHub repo.)

 - Scott Vinkle has created an inclusive React Demo App (Source code) and wrote the article "Creating accessible React Apps"

 - Starting January 17th, 2019 you can add Marcy Sutton to the React side of things.
 In her past she helped the Angular project's accessibility

 - Vuetify is based on Google's Material Design System which supplies a solid accessible foundation for Vue components

 - Alan Ktquez, Callum McRae, Victoria Bergquist and others have started the vue-a11y project and, until the time of writing, released vue-axe, vue announcer and vue skipto.

 - Maria Lamardo teaches a course about accessibility on VueSchool.io